 Eddystone-URL + CliqTags

-The flavor of Eddystone that’s immediately interesting for use with CliqTags is Eddystone-URL, that transmits a URL, for navigating to that Web site, via the Physical Web app (soon freely available for iOS and Android).
-Abiro also offers an Eddystone-URL app for private-branding.
+The flavor of Eddystone that’s immediately interesting for use with CliqTags is Eddystone-URL, that transmits a URL, for navigating to that Web site via CliqTags Nearby, that also supports QR codes and NFC tags for increased convenience.

 - …handles all the content needs, so after having set up a few Eddystone-URL beacons, you can focus on the content that should show up, and change it at any time, without the beacons being affected